sammchardy/binance-chain-signing-service/README.rst

 - Signing methods for Order, Cancel Order, Transfer, Freeze and Unfreeze tokens
 - Sign and broadcast methods for above messages
+- Resync a wallet to the chain
+- Fetch wallet permissions and information such as address and environment
 - Validated config using `pydantic <https://pydantic-docs.helpmanual.io/>`_
 - `JWT <https://jwt.io/>`_ authentication method
 - Multiple wallet support